eliabrodsky/bioinformatics/README.md

 # bioinformatics
-A collection of projects and exercises on bioinformatics
+A collection of projects and exercises in bioinformatics